 Easton are famous for their breathtaking collection of snowdrops, which can be enjoyed on the estate’s Woodland Walk.
 Designed to make the most of the dappled sunlight through the trees, this scenic trail also features hellebores, aquilegia, hyacinths and epicedium.
 Visit in early spring to make the most of the snowdrops, as they blanket the ground and fill the air with their subtle honey scent.

-Easton Walled Gardens will be open from 14 February, Wednesdays to Sundays.
+Snowdrop Season at Easton Walled Gardens will run from 12 February, Wednesday to Sunday.

 Gunby Hall & Gardens